Tushar-Hegde/FCFS-sorter/README.md

 # 2. Create New Plan Wizard Tab
 Use this tab to build a customized course schedule from scratch while ensuring no immediate timing overlaps occur.

 Dynamic Course Selection: At each step of the creation process, a dropdown menu presents all remaining unselected course codes.
-This allows you to pick courses in any arbitrary order instead of a predefined sequence.
+This allows you to pick courses in any arbitrary order.

 Clash Prevention: Once a course focus is selected via the dropdown, the interface evaluates your previous selections and displays only the section options that are entirely free of timing conflicts.